Configuring Amazon DataSync transfers with Amazon S3 - Amazon DataSync

 To transfer data to or from your Amazon S3 bucket, you create an Amazon DataSync transfer location.
 DataSync can use this location as a source or destination for transferring data.

 DataSync needs access to the S3 bucket that you're transferring to or from.
 To do this, you must create an Amazon Identity and Access Management (IAM) role that DataSync assumes with the permissions required to access the bucket.
-You can then specify this role when creating your Amazon S3 location for DataSync.
+You then specify this role when creating your Amazon S3 location for DataSync.

 Creating an IAM role for DataSync to access your Amazon S3 location